Amandaagambire/Project-Portfolio/README.md

-# Portfolio - Arch Agambire
+# Portfolio - Amanda Agambire
 This Portfolio is a compilation of all My projects I have done for stakeholder, academic, self-learning and hobby purposes.
 This portfolio also contains my Achievements, skills, and certificates.
 It is updated on the regular basis.

 - **Email**: [amandaaagambire@gmail.com](amandaaagambire@gmail.com)